 Audio streaming is very popular and is commonly achieved thru aftermarket devices such as Grom.
-Although the Grom device is perfectly workable (but somewhat buggy), it displaces the CD changer and, for those who prefer factory Bluetooth TCU installations for hands-free phone, will result in unneccessary duplication of telephone functionality.
+Although the Grom device is perfectly workable (but somewhat buggy), it displaces the CD changer and, for those who prefer a factory Bluetooth TCU for hands-free phone, will result in unneccessary duplication of telephone functionality.
 By contrast, the BM53 streaming option isolates streaming to a dedicated channel and is for audio only.
 Therefore, it does not duplicate TCU operation and leaves the CD channel open for use with a changer, factory Sirius radio, aftermarket XM radio, or even an aux input.

 For those with DSP audio, a bonus: the BM53 no longer requires expensive and complex DSP adapters to route digital audio into the DSP amplifier.
-Instead, analog audio is routed directly from the changer (or aftermarket device like Grom) into the new radio.
-This creates in effect a "standard" audio system, which can reduce the cost of additional upgrades since it will no longer be necessary to purchase devices with their associated DSP adapter.
+Instead, analog audio can optionally be routed directly from your aftermarket device (like Grom) into the new radio.
+This creates in effect a "standard" audio system, eliminating the neccessity of DSP adapters for aftermarket devices.

 This change results from configuring the nav computer to recognize a BM53 radio instead of the C43 by using NavCoder or similar software.
 This is an important step, especially for DSP audio, otherwise your new radio may not function correctly.
 (Ask me how I know!)
 Don't worry, making this change with NavCoder involves only a single point-and-click operation.

 |09/01/01 - 03/01/02||65-12-6-904-213(4*)|

 |08/01/03 - 11/23/04||65-12-6-927-910(1*)||√||√|